Welcome to consider.ly! 🎉

 The default view in a project is the “Notes” tab where you can store and group your research data in notes.

-Having entered your note, you can start typing or paste text into it.
-You can also add images and videos by dragging them onto the note.
+- Start typing or paste text into it.
+You can also add images, videos, audio or other data types by dragging them onto the note

 ↳ For formatting text, adding hyperlinks, and more, see the full article about notes.